Sh4m3X/notes/automation/lectures/diff/differential.md

 CASE 2 - roots with double molteplicity and more
-We  have less than k different roots because some of them are double. in this case the solution must follow the previous rule except for the fact that the root repeated must be multiplied with a polyomial that has a grade inferior by 1 of the mutiplicity of that root. exemple:
+We  have less than k different roots because some of them are double. in this case the solution must follow the previous rule except for the fact that the root repeated must be multiplied with a polyomial that has a grade inferior by 1 of the mutiplicity of that root.
+Exemple:

 <img src="images/form9.jpg" alt="Form 1" height="250" style="display:inline-block; margin-right:20px;">

 this case can be easly generalized for the case where there is roots with multiplicity greater than 2.